Classic South African

 Jon Buckley: guitars, vocals, bass, keyboards/ Deon du Toit: vocals, guitars, bass

 This song needs to be played in front of 50 000 bic-waving fans - its that kind of song.
-This 5-minute plus track builds slowly into an epic stadium crowd pleaser.
+This 5 and a half minute track builds slowly into an epic stadium crowd pleaser.
 The chorus of "I'm tired and take me home" would make an ideal show closer.
 This is a song that I could quite easily imagine Bon Jovi, the Scorpions or Aerosmith singing...
-The original demo version was recorded in April 1999 and was over 6 minutes long.
+The original 6-minute demo version was recorded in April 1999.
 Universal Music signed Toxic Shame in early 2000 and they re-recorded 'Sittin' (Take Me Home)'.
 The album 'Full Circle' was released in December 2000.

 2001